About McClean Fletcher Center

 HOPE

 Grief is an emotion we wish could be reserved only for grownups.
 But grief does not discriminate.
 It transcends cultural boundaries, race, gender, and even age.
-At the McClean Center, our focus is young people who have experienced the death of a sibling, parent, grandparent, friend….any loved person.
+At the McClean Fletcher Center, our focus is young people who have experienced the death of a sibling, parent, grandparent, friend… any loved person.

 HEALING

-The McClean Center began as a vision of Kathy Woodliff’s, a licensed counselor and community volunteer.
+The McClean Fletcher Center began as a vision of Kathy Woodliff, a licensed counselor and community volunteer.
 At the age of nine, Kathy suffered the loss of her mother.
-Because of her experience with this grief process, Kathy understood thinned for the support of children suffering the loss of a loved one.
-Kathy approached Hospice Ministries, Inc., because she knew of Hospice Ministries’ extensive experience with family grief services.
-As Mississippi’s largest community based provider of in-home and inpatient hospice and bereavement services, the addition of a grief center was a natural extension of Hospice Ministries’ mission to care of a family’s physical, mental, emotional and spiritual well being.
+Because of her experience with this grief process, Kathy understood the need for the support of children suffering the loss of a loved one.

-The McClean Center is named in honor of McClean Fletcher, who died in 1996, the result of injuries received in an automobile accident.
+The McClean Fletcher Center is named in honor of McClean Fletcher, who died in 1996 in an automobile accident.
 McClean was 19 years old and had committed her future to loving and caring for children, although she herself was just a child.
 McClean exemplified the spirit and philosophy of The Center’s mission through her passion for life, her compassion for children, the gift of mentoring, and her intuitive ability to touch the hearts of those in need.

 Out of this loss and grief was born the beginning of corporate and personal healing.
-Out of this loss, a positive and hopeful promise was gained.
-It is the McClean Center.
+It provided a positive and hopeful promise: The McClean Fletcher Center.

 MCCLEAN'S PROGRAMS

-The McClean Center’s professional staff and trained volunteers provide age specific support groups for children suffering loss.
+The McClean Fletcher Center’s professional staff and trained volunteers provide age-specific support groups for children suffering loss.
 We encourage kids to share their experiences with other kids in the program through these groups.
-Group work for adult family members is also encouraged and is available through McClean Center programs.
+Group work for adult family members is also encouraged and is available through McClean Fletcher Center programs.
 The availability of programs is not limited to children within hospice families.
-Our services are available to any child in the state who has experienced a loss due to illness, suicide or other means of death.
+Our services are available to any child in the state who has experienced a loss due to illness, suicide, or other means of death.